mrmatho/7dt-slides/pages/microbit-variables.md

 ::li::

 - To be able to understand the purpose of variables in programming.
-- To be able to create and use variables in Python for our micro:bit projects
+- To be able to create and use variables in Python for our micro:bit projects.
 - To understand the difference between different data types in Python and why they are important.

 ::sc::